NASA faces key engine test of its massive SLS moon rocket

-At the very least, NASA and its prime contractor, Boeing, needed at least four minutes to get the data they needed to ensure the rocket was ready.
+At the least, NASA and its prime contractor, Boeing, needed at least four minutes to get the data they needed to ensure the rocket was ready.
 Instead, during the test in January, they got just a little more than one.

 As a result, NASA and Boeing were forced to redo the test, known as the “Green Run.”
-That retest is scheduled for Thursday afternoon, when once again the core stage of the Space Launch System rocket would be bolted down to a test stand at the Stennis Space Center in Mississippi.
-The engines would fire, and NASA would hope for the best.
+The retest is scheduled for Thursday afternoon, when once again the core stage of the Space Launch System rocket will be bolted to a test stand at the Stennis Space Center in Mississippi.
+The engines will fire, and NASA will hope for the best.
 The two-hour window for the test opens at 3 p.m.

 The shortened January test came after sensors detected a problem with the hydraulic system that steers the rocket by moving the engines during flight.
 The issue would not have affected an actual launch because the space agency had set “intentionally conservative” limits to protect the rocket.